jrosco/linux-gravatar/README.md

 <pre>
 username = "Your Gravatar username (not required).
 Only used to open your profile from drop-down menu"<br>
 email = "The email address used to get your avatar"<br>
-check = "The amount of time in seconds to scrape the gravatar url for your avatar"<br>
+check = "The amount of time in minutes to scrape the gravatar url for your avatar"<br>
 startup = "Not currently used"
 </pre>